Calculating Monthly Payments

 Let’s take a basic tour of how rates are determined.

 Mortgage interest rates come in eighths of a point.
-That means the interest rates between three and four percent should look like this:
+That means the interest rates between three and four percent generally look like this:

 Because of this similarity and because there’s a strong correlation between 10-year Treasury bond yields and mortgage interest rates, experts monitor both.

 The key to remember is that mortgage rates are closely linked to a number of other parts of the economy.
-If economic data starts shifting, you can bet interest rates aren’t far behind.
+If economic data starts shifting, interest rates won’t be far behind.